tomvanenckevort/BluetoothSerial/README.md

 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
-It was written for communicating between Android or iOS and an Arduino.
+It was written for communicating between Android ~~or iOS and an Arduino~~ another Android device.
+The only adjusment made from Don Coleman's original code is to enable the _AcceptThread_ for receiving incoming connections.

 Android uses Classic Bluetooth.  iOS uses Bluetooth Low Energy.